A Few Good Men (The Vampire Diaries)

-"A Few Good Men" is the 15th episode of the first season of The CW television series, The Vampire Diaries and the 15th episode of the series overall.
-It originally aired on March 25, 2010.
-The episode was written by Brian Young and directed by Joshua Butler.
+"A Few Good Men" is the fifteenth episode of the first season of the American supernatural teen drama television series The Vampire Diaries.
+It aired on The CW on March 25, 2010.
+The episode was written by staff writer Brian Young and directed by Joshua Butler.

 Plot

 The episode starts with Harper (Sterling Sulieman), the vampire who got out of the tomb attacking a hiker and then stealing his clothes.
 He gets out of the woods and gets to the town looking lost in the modern world.
 He sees a woman sitting on a bench who nods to him and he nods back.

 Jenna (Sara Canning) found information about Elena's (Nina Dobrev) birth mother and she informs her.
 There is a friend of her mother who lives nearby, Trudie Peterson (Amanda Detmer).
 Jenna also tells Elena that Alaric's (Matt Davis) wife's name was also Isobel and she is dead but she does not know if it is the same person.
 Elena tells Stefan (Paul Wesley) about Trudie and Alaric's wife and he asks her if she will go to visit Trudie to let him go with her.
 Meanwhile, Jenna meets Alaric at school and tells him about Elena's birth mother.
 He says that his wife didn't have any kids but when Jeanna shows him a picture of Elena's mother he leaves in shock.

 Damon (Ian Somerhalder) tries to deal with the truth about Katherine on his own way; partying with girls.
 Stefan interrupts them because he wants to ask him about Isobel (Mia Kirshner) but Damon says he does not know her and goes back to partying.
 Meanwhile, Caroline (Candice Accola) is with Matt (Zach Roerig) at his place and while they are making out, his mother Kelly (Melinda Clarke) gets in.
 Caroline leaves and Matt catches up with his mother.

 Elena goes at Trudie's house to ask about Isobel and Trudie, who realizes that she is Isobel's daughter, lets her in.
 Trudie texts someone: "She is here" and while they are talking, she makes some tea to drink.
 Elena figures out that she put vervain in it and realizes that Trudie knows about vampires but when she asks her, Trudie asks her to leave.
 As Elena makes her way to her car, she sees a man standing in the road looking at her.
 She takes off before the man approaches and later she tells Stefan all about it.
 Stefan tells her that Alaric thinks his wife was probably killed by a vampire but does not mention that it was Damon and asks her to wait a little before talk to him.